mmkke/GMRI/README.md

 ### Format Data for Modeling

 Data was imported from the NOAA Fisheries Database and the Portland Fish Exchange (PFE) and combined into a single  CSV file.
-Althought NOAA data is reported daily, PFE data is reported monthly.
+Although NOAA data is reported daily, PFE data is reported monthly.
 For this reason, NOAA data was summarized as monthly reports.
 After importing basic preprocessing steps as showcased in the EDA, Price values were adjusted for inflation.

 Data is accessed using the get_data() and preprocess_data() functions defined in eda_util.py.
 Documentation for these functions is included in EDA.md.